19hours/sg-statutes/Acts/Patents Act.md

 and the date of issue of the certificate of grant, excluding any period attributable to an act or omission of the applicant, exceeds 2 years.

+[19/2004]

-(3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact an unreasonable delay under subsection (1)(a), the Registrar shall extend the term of the patent —
+(3) Where the proprietor of a patent has made an application under subsection (1)(a) and has satisfied the Registrar that there was in fact an unreasonable delay under subsection (1) (a), the Registrar shall extend the term of the patent —

 (a) in a case to which subsection (2)(a) applies, by the period by which the interval referred to in subsection (2)(a) exceeds 4 years;